guisaliba/guisaliba/README.md

 <samp>
   1. Learn it because you like it, you find it interesting or maybe you find it useful; <br>
-  2. It doesn't matter what you're going to build and how you're doing it.
+  2. It doesn't matter what you're going to build or how you're doing it.
 Just get started; <br>
   3. Keep learning; <br>
   4. Try not to overwhelm yourself; <br>
   5. Don't compare yourself; <br>